 Rhubarb season is brief and there are so many delicious sweet and savory rhubarb dishes to make.
-This tangy-sweet custard can be enjoyed as a simple custard or as a rhubarb crisp.
-It is a rich vanilla custard over a layer of tart rhubarb and sprinkled with a nutty streusel topping.
-It is also easily modified to low carb without a loss in flavor.Jump to Recipe Print Recipe
+This tangy-sweet dish can be enjoyed as a sweet-tart custard or as a sweeter rhubarb crisp.

 The tart-flavored stalks are always served sweetened and cooked.
 Field-grown rhubarb is available April through July, while hothouse varieties are sold January through June.

-- Select bunches of rhubarb with crisp, straight well-colored stalks.
+- Look for bunches of rhubarb with crisp, straight well-colored stalks.
 Any attached leaves should look fresh, although they should never be eaten, as they are toxic.
 Most stores and markets have cut off the leaves.

 - Avoid rhubarb with stalks that are turning green or have blemishes or cuts.